eeditiones/tuttle/README.md

 If a token is specified Tuttle authenticates against GitHub or GitLab.
 When a token is not defined, Tuttle assumes a public repository without any authentication.

 It is also possible to pass the token via an enviroment variable.
-The of the variable have to be  "tuttle_token_" + collection (all dashes must be replaces by underscore).
-Example: tuttle_token_tuttle_sample_data
+The name of the variable have to be  `tuttle_token_ + collection` (all dashes must be replaces by underscore).
+Example: `tuttle_token_tuttle_sample_data`

-**Be aware of the rate limits**
+Be aware of the rate limits
 * GitHub:
   * 60 unauthenticated requests per hour
   * 5,000 authenticated requests per hour